 - Protect information assets.

 - Leverage deep learning and machine learning capabilities.

 Each of these elements is examined in detail, as well as how an effective records management program can support each of them.

 The eBook is full of AIIM research, making the perspectives and recommendations pointed, practical, and powerful.
 For instance, 55% of the organizations we spoke to feel that their digital transformation efforts have saved them money and boosted productivity; 53% say it has improved information sharing and collaboration.
 You’ll find a number of important survey results and statistics throughout the eBook.

 For records managers to become, and stay, relevant, we must move from a focus on compliance and risk to a focus on how we can better support the business in all its various aspects.
-This eBook will help you do that.
-Download your copy of How to Become a Modern Records Manager (and a Business Enabler) today and get some practical advice and inspiration as you move forward with the design of your modern Records Management strategies.
+That means that we have to become business enablers.
+Keep this in mind as you move forward with the design of your modern Records Management strategies.